Graduate Interviews – questions and answers

 Recently graduated?
 Looking to get your first step on the career ladder?
 As there is always high interest in the best companies, graduates need to sharpen up their interview skills to give themselves the best possible chance of beating off the competition and securing a job offer.

-So what is an employer looking for?
+So what qualities is an employer looking for in graduate roles?

 For graduate level roles, employers want somebody who can show the following skills:

 Your main challenge is to find strong examples to prove that you have all of the above qualities.